mxahan/mxahan.github.io/_posts/2021-03-20-Application_PaperList.md

 ## 2021

+1. Schott, L., von Kügelgen, J., Träuble, F., Gehler, P., Russell, C., Bethge, M., ... & Brendel, W. (2021).
+Visual representation learning does not generalize strongly within the same domain. arXiv preprint arXiv:2107.08221.
+  - Empirical paper to test if representation learning approaches correctly infer the generative factors of variation in simple datasets (visual tasks).
+  - To learn effective statistical relationships, the training data needs to cover most combinations of factors of variation (like shape, size, color, viewpoint, etc.) [exponential issues]
+    - large factor variation leads to out-of distribution.
+      - As soon as a factor of variation is outside the training distribution, models consistently predict previously observed value
+    - learning the underlying mechanisms behind the factors of variation should greatly reduce the need for training data and scale more with factors.
+    - underlying data generation process
+  - TP: Four dataset with various factors of variations. [dSprites, Shapes3D, MPI3D, celebglow]
+    -  shape, size, color, viewpoint, etc
+  - TP: models mostly struggle to learn the underlying mechanisms regardless of supervision signal and architecture.
+    - Experimented with different controllable factor of variations.
+  - Thoughts on assumption (inductive biases) for learning generalization
+    - Representation format: PCA
+    - Architectural bias: invariance and equivalence.
+  - Demonstrate empirical results by varying FoVs (6 in totals)
+    - Check for composition, interpolation, extrapolation, and decomposition (4.2)
+      - Modular performance (good on the in-distribution data)
+  - Good insights for different cases (section 5 conclusion)
+    - Disentanglement helps on downstream task but not necessarily in the OOD cases
+    - **empirically show that among a large variety of models, no tested model succeeds in generalizing to all our proposed OOD settings (extrapolation, interpolation, composition)**
+    - Instead of extrapolating, all models regress the OOD factor towards the mean in the training set
+    - The performance generally decreases when factors are OOD regardless of the supervision signal and architecture
+  - Reiterate the importance of the data.
+(Even gan fails to learn that)

 1. Chen, G., Peng, P., Wang, X., & Tian, Y. (2021).
 Adversarial reciprocal points learning for open set recognition. arXiv preprint arXiv:2103.00953.
   - Target: reduce the empirical classification risk on the labeled known data and the open space risk on the potential unknown data simultaneously.